-- 2. Install the starter motor and tighten the two cap screws securely. - 3.
-Install the shift detent cam making sure the washer is properly positioned.
+2. Install the starter motor and tighten the two cap screws to 8 ft-lb.

+3. Install the shift detent cam making sure the washer is properly positioned.

 - 4. Install the cam stopper assembly. - 5.
 Install the gear shift shaft assembly and washer making sure to align the alignment marks.